gaborhor/TADPREP/docs/method_tuning.md

 - If `verbose=True`, the method **also** provides:
-  - Detailed feature type categorization
+  - Detailed feature type categorization and distribution
-  - Expanded descriptive and explanatory statistics based on feature type
+  - Data quality alerts for potential issues
+  - Extended statistics:
+    - For categorical: entropy values, top frequency ratios, distribution patterns
+    - For numerical: quartile information, skewness, kurtosis, coefficient of variation
   - Formatted output with visual separators
+  - Contextual interpretation of statistical measures

 ### Observed Bugs/Problems:
 - None as of current state